Documentation has been updated: see help center and changelog in one place.

 Chrome

-The Unblocking Browser Chrome provides high-performance remote browsers running on dedicated servers and using residential proxies for connection.
-These browsers are fast, stable, and highly configurable.
+The Unblocking Browser Chrome environment provides high-performance remote browsers running on dedicated servers and using residential proxies for connection.
+These browser environments are fast, stable, and highly configurable.
 They can act as a drop-in replacement for your local browser infrastructure.

 Key Features